hyperledger-labs/orion-server/docs/getting-started/queries/gosdk/user.md

 }
 ```

-## Source Code Commentry
+## Source Code Commentary
-For simplicity, not all errors are handled in this code.
+For the sake of simplicity, not all errors are handled in this code.
 Further, the implementation of `createConnection()` and `openSession()` can be found
 [here](../../pre-requisite/gosdk).

-The `session.UsersTx()` starts a new user administration transaction and returns the user administration transaction context.
+Calling `session.UsersTx()` starts a new user administration transaction and returns the user administration transaction context.
 We can then query
 credentials using this transaction context.

-The `GetUser("alice")` fetches the alice credentials from Orion server.
+Calling `GetUser("alice")` fetches the alice credentials from the Orion server.
 The structure of the returned user is shown below:

 ```go
 type User struct {